Canon 200D vs Nikon D850

 Studio photographers will appreciate that the Nikon D850 (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Nikon D850?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D: